ICIJ/prophecies/README.md

 * Python 3.8
 * Node 16.x
-* Pipenv 11.x
+* Poetry >= 1.2
 * Yarn 1.x

-To setup a virtualenv with `Pipenv` and to install required packages:
+To setup a virtualenv with `poetry` and to install required packages:

 ```bash
 make install